 1 / (1 - Accuracy)

 where the Accuracy of the OBFCM device shall be determined in accordance with paragraph 4.2. of Appendix 5.

+For Level 1A and Level 2 only

-[For PEVs and OVC-HEVs the accuracy regarding the vehicle energy shall be calculated using Vehicle_energy_chargedREESS_charging, measured at the mains during the application of a normal charge of the preconditioning as defined in paragraph 2.2.3 and 3.1.2 of Appendix 4 to Annex B8, and Vehicle_energy_chargedOBFCM, determined for the same normal charge using the differentials of the parameter "Total grid energy into the vehicle (lifetime) (kWh)"].
+For PEVs and OVC-HEVs the accuracy regarding the vehicle energy charged shall be calculated using Vehicle_energy_chargedREESS_charging, measured at the mains during the application of a normal charge of the preconditioning as defined in paragraph 2.2.3 and 3.1.2 of Appendix 4 to Annex B8, and Vehicle_energy_chargedOBFCM, determined for the same normal charge using the differentials of the parameter "Total grid energy into the vehicle (lifetime) (kWh)".

+(3) This paragraph is applicable to Level 1A and Level 2 only;

-[(2) The conformity of production of the OBFCM devices shall be evaluated according to the requirements of paragraph 3.3.1., but applying a factor A value of 1.0526.][(3) If for the last test N performed for the purposes of paragraph 3. the decision (iii) of paragraph 3.3.1. with regard to the conformity of production of the OBFCM devices is reached, the sequence of tests shall be continued until a final decision (i) or (ii) of paragraph 3.3.1. is reached.]
+The conformity of production of the OBFCM devices shall be evaluated according to the requirements of paragraph 3.3.1., but applying a factor A value of 1.0526.

+If for the last test N performed for the purposes of paragraph 3. the decision (iii) of paragraph 3.3.1. with regard to the conformity of production of the OBFCM devices is reached, the sequence of tests shall be continued until a final decision (i) or (ii) of paragraph 3.3.1. is reached.

+The Type Approval authority shall keep a record of the determined accuracies of OBFCM device at each test as well as the decision according to paragraph 3.3.1. after each test.

+[(4) This paragraph is applicable to Level 1B and 3-phase WLTP test in Level 2 only;

+The conformity of production of the OBFCM devices shall be evaluated according to the requirements of paragraph 3.3.1. added a partial expression to the original formula (i),(ii),(iii), but applying a factor A value of 1.0526.and B value of 0.9524.